percona/portal-doc/docs/checks.md

 ### List of checks

 Percona Platform hosts all the security checks available for MySQL, MongoDB and PostgreSQL databases connected to PMM.
-Check the full list of checks and their availability to **anonymous** and **registered** PMM instances in the table below:
+Check the full list of checks and their availability to **anonymous**, **registered** and **paid** PMM instances in the table below:

 |Check      | Type |  Description
 | :----------| :----------- |:----------- |